ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-08-02-symfony-2-doctrine-2-get-random-entites-mysql.md

 ## Creation of the repository and method for getting random records

-In this guide, I’m not going to describe what repositories are and what they are used for, the official documentation for [Symfony 2 framework](http://symfony.com/doc/current/book/doctrine.html#custom-repository-classes) or [Doctrine 2 ORM](http://doctrine-orm.readthedocs.org/en/latest/reference/working-with-objects.html#custom-repositories) can tell you about it better than me.
-So, I’ll just give you a listing of the repository with the implementation of the method of random selection of entries below:
+In this guide, I'm not going to describe what repositories are and what they are used for, the official documentation for [Symfony 2 framework](http://symfony.com/doc/current/book/doctrine.html#custom-repository-classes) or [Doctrine 2 ORM](http://doctrine-orm.readthedocs.org/en/latest/reference/working-with-objects.html#custom-repositories) can tell you about it better than me.
+So, I'll just give you a listing of the repository with the implementation of the method of random selection of entries below:

 ```
-<pre class="EnlighterJSRAW" data-enlighter-language="php"><?php
+<?php

 namespace Acme\DemoBundle\Entity\Repository;